RSHKwee/Aggregator/README.md

 - A JRE which is included in the installer.

 Some Maven commands (cheatsheet):
-- mvn clean install
+- mvn clean install, for building and run tests.
-  voor bouwen en run tests ook al falen enkele.....

-- mvn versions:display-dependency-updates
+- mvn versions:display-dependency-updates, check Dependencies
 - mvn versions:display-plugin-updates
 - mvn versions:display-parent-updates
 - mvn versions:use-latest-releases